dalgi116/pong-game/README.md

 # pong-game
+author: Daniel Franc

-Old-fashioned game made in pygame.
+An old-fashioned game made in pygame.

-For singleplayer mode set singlePlayerMode = True
+For singleplayer mode set singlePlayerMode = True in app.py.